 Log query is the most basic requirement of DevOps.
-According to the industry research report 50 Most Frequently Used UNIX/Linux Commands, the tar and grep commands rank the first and second, respectively.
-This shows the importance of log query to programmers.
+According to the industry research report 50 Most Frequently Used UNIX/Linux Commands, the tar and grep commands are the top two commands used for programmers to query logs.

-Here, we make a comprehensive comparison of the application of Log Service and the ELK Stack in log query and analysis scenarios from the following aspects:
+The following compares the ELK stack with Log Service in log query and analysis scenarios from five aspects:

-- Ease of use: the cost when you get started and use the solution.
+- Ease of use: the convenience to get started and use the service.

-- Scale (key point): the data volume that can be processed and the scalability.
+- Capacity: the data volume that can be processed and the scalability.

 Ease of use